SModelS/smodels-utils/README.rst

 This is a repository to store and preserve codes and data *around* `SModelS <http://github.com/SModelS/smodels>`_ that are not actual part of smodels-proper.

- :exclamation: **the code in this repository is public but not published and comes with no guarantees.
+**Warning:** :exclamation: **the code in this repository is public but not published and comes with no guarantees.
 Your mileage may vary!** :exclamation:

 **Among the tools in this repository you will find:**